 Episode 16: Bracing for the Post-pandemic Storm

 Alex de Waal joins Alan Boswell, Senior Analyst for South Sudan, to discuss the international system’s ability to respond to the new crisis in Africa and the value of community-led strategies to help blunt the impact.
+Originally posted by International Crisis Group, find links to the interview here.

 A domestic turn: Interview with Adrienne Klein on COVID-19 in NYC